 Eric Allen Jacobson

-Jews were forced to flee their homes like a baby ripped from its mother during birth.
+Jews were forced to flee their homes like a baby separated from its mother at birth.
 Singled out because of their caste and clustered in chains.

 Icicles drip without a sound while prisoners watch them fall and disappear into the ground.
 Spring’s arrival renews hope of escape, yet one more hour becomes one more day.
 The captives seek a modern-day Saul, incognizant of the coming storm.